Exohayvan/atsuko/commands/README.md

 Creates a new counter voice channel with the given name.
 Counter types: Total members, Online members, Bots.

-Usage:
-`!create_counter "Counter Type" (Must be inclosed in "".
-Also caps are needed.
-This is a bug will fix later.)`

 ## ticket

 Create a new ticket channel.